webstack-builders/webstackbuilders.com/web/README.md

 import Something from '../something.tsx'
 ```

 Gatsby uses Webpack config in `gatsby-config` for the `gatsby-plugin-root-import` plugin to specify the relative path mappings.
-ESLint uses `tsconfig.json` for the mappings, so the relative paths have to be maintained in both places :(
+ESLint and Jest use `tsconfig.json` for the mappings, so the relative paths have to be maintained in both places.

 ## Using TypeScript in Gatsby Config Files